Battle of Remagen: Command unaware

 For most of the first day, Army Group B commander Field Marshal Walter Model was unaware the bridge had been captured.
 Like most of the German leadership in the area, he was on the move, in his case trying to save portions of the LXVI and LXVII Armeekorps which had been pushed up against the west bank of the Rhine by the 4th Armored Division above Andernach.
 On the night of 7 March, Model finally learned that the Allies had crossed the bridge and put General Joachim von Kortzfleisch, commander of Wehrkreis III, in charge until General der Infanterie Gustav-Adolf von Zangen could extricate the Fifteenth Army from the west bank of the Rhine.
-Kortzfleisch cobbled together about a hundred Luftwaffe anti-aircraft forces, Hitler Jugend, Volkssturm, and police units who attacked through the night, trying to blow the bridge up without success.
+Kortzfleisch cobbled together about a hundred Luftwaffe anti-aircraft forces, Hitlerjugend, Volkssturm, and police units who attacked through the night, trying to blow the bridge up without success.